-WILLOW CREEK SRA #1 PUBLIC WATER SOURCE
+DIV.
+OF PARKS WILLOW CREEK SRA #3 PUBLIC WATER SOURCE

-The Willow Creek SRA #1 public water source is located in Willow, Alaska.
+The Div. of Parks Willow Creek SRA #3 public water source is located in Willow, Alaska.
 The system is a Class B (transient/noncommunity) public drinking water source, and is owned and operated by the Alaska State Division of Parks.
 The source consists of one well near the confluence of Willow Creek and the Susitna River (see Appendix A, Map 1 inset).
-According to the well log, the Willow Creek SRA #1 well was drilled through sand, clay, and gravel to a total depth of 74 feet below land surface.
-The well is perforated in gravel from 70 to 74 feet below land surface and had a static water level of 9 feet below land surface at the time of drilling (June 1990).
+According to the well log, the Div. of Parks Willow Creek SRA #3 well was drilled through sand, gravel and clay to a total depth of 81 feet below land surface.
+The static water level at the time of drilling (June1992) is unknown.

 This water source operates seasonally.
-The Willow Creek SRA #1 drinking water source serves a population of approximately 25 non-residents.
+The Div. of Parks Willow Creek SRA #3 drinking water source serves a population of approximately 25 non-residents.

-ASSESSMENT AND PROTECTION AREA FOR WILLOW CREEK SRA #1 DRINKING WATER SOURCE
+ASSESSMENT AND PROTECTION AREA FOR DIV.
+OF PARKS WILLOW CREEK SRA #3 DRINKING WATER SOURCE

-The Drinking Water Protection and Assessment Area that has been established for Willow Creek SRA #1 is the area that is most sensitive to contamination.
+The Drinking Water Protection and Assessment Area that has been established for Div. of Parks Willow Creek SRA #3 is the area that is most sensitive to contamination.
 This area has served as a basis for assessing the risk of contamination to the drinking water source.
 This zone around the drinking water source is the most critical area for the preservation of the quality of the drinking water for this source.
-For simplicity, this area will be known as the Drinking Water Protection Area and will serve as the area of focus for voluntary protection efforts.
+For simplicity, this area will be known as the Drinking

+Water Protection Area and will serve as the area of focus for voluntary protection efforts.

 An analytical calculation was used to determine the size and shape of the area that contributes water to the well.
 The input parameters describing the attributes of the aquifer in this calculation were adopted from well logs from the surrounding area and from past studies (Jokela, Munter, and Evans, 1991).
-This analytical calculation was used as a guide in the first step to establish the protection area for Willow Creek SRA #1.
+This analytical calculation was used as a guide in the first step to establish the protection area for Div. of Parks Willow Creek SRA #3.
 Additional methods were employed to account for any uncertainties in groundwater flow and aquifer characteristics to arrive at a meaningful and conservative protection area with respect to public health (see the Guidance Manual for Class B Public Water Systems for additional information).

 The Drinking Water Protection Areas established for wells by the Alaska Department of Environmental Conservation are separated into zones.
 These zones correspond to a time-of-travel.
 Time-of-travel is the time required for water to move in the saturated zone of the ground from a specific point to the well.
-The Drinking Water Protection Areas for Willow Creek SRA #1 comprise four zones: Zone A, Zone B, Zone C, and Zone D (see Appendix B, Map 1).
+The Drinking Water Protection Areas for Div. of Parks Willow Creek SRA #3 comprise four zones: Zone A, Zone B, Zone C, and Zone D (see Appendix B, Map 1).
 Zone A corresponds to the area between the well and the distance equal to one-fourth the distance of the twoyear time-of-travel.
 Depending on where a contaminant source is located within Zone A, travel time for a contaminant to the well may be several days to several hours.
 Zone A also extends downgradient from the well to account for the area of the aquifer that is influenced by pumping of the well.

-The Zone B protection area for Willow Creek SRA #1 corresponds to a time-of-travel of less than two years.
+The Zone B protection area for Div. of Parks Willow Creek SRA #3 corresponds to a time-of-travel of less than two years.
 The Zone C protection area extends to the five-year time-of-travel demarcation.
 Lastly, Zone D extends from Zone C to the end of the protection area, which corresponds to the 10-year time-of-travel.